-5. Each Party shall have the right to be represented on the Technical Committee.
-Each Party may nominate one delegate and one or more alternates to be its representatives on the Technical Committee.
-Such a Party so represented on the Technical Committee is hereinafter referred to as a member of the Technical Committee.
+- 5. Each party to this Agreement shall have the right to be represented on the Technical Committee.
+Each party may nominate one delegate and one or more alternates to be its representatives on the Technical Committee.
+Such a party so represented on the Technical Committee is hereinafter referred to as a member of the Technical Committee.
 Representatives of members of the Technical Committee may be assisted by advisers.
-The GATT secretariat may also attend such meetings with observer status.

-6. Members of the Customs Co-operation Council who are not Parties may be represented at meetings of the Technical Committee by one delegate and one or more alternates.
-Such representatives shall attend meetings of the Technical Committee as observers.

-7. Subject to the approval of the Chairman of the Technical Committee, the Secretary-General of the Customs Co-operation Council (hereinafter referred to as "the Secretary-General") may invite representatives of governments which are neither Parties nor members of the Customs Co-operation Council and representatives of international governmental and trade organizations to attend meetings of the Technical Committee as observers.
+The GATT secretariat may also attend such meetings with observer status. - 6.
+Members of the Customs Co-operation Council who are not parties to this Agreement may be represented at meetings of the Technical Committee by one delegate and one or more alternates.
+Such representatives shall attend meetings of the Technical Committee as observers. - 7.
+Subject to the approval of the Chairman of the Technical Committee, the Secretary-General of the Customs Co-operation Council (hereinafter referred to as "the Secretary-General") may invite representatives of governments which are neither parties to this Agreement nor members of the Customs Co-operation Council and representatives of international governmental and trade organizations to attend meetings of the Technical Committee as observers.